 Things kind of dipped a bit after that.
 Our next stop, The Old Crow on Lower Greenville, was totally dead.
 The National Geographic Channel blared on the TV in lieu of conversation.

 The bartender at the Crow was a piece of work, too.
 Jack Self, as he told us his name was, was a quiet talker.
-But he had plenty to say.
-He kept telling us about his years working at the Slip Inn — back when that place opened up early and before he moved over here to the Crow.
+And yet he had plenty to say.
+He kept telling us about his years working at the Slip Inn — back when that place also opened up early and before he moved over here to the Crow.

 “I used to open up at 5:30 for the titty dancers,” he said without even trying to act like he was cracking a joke.